RobertBonagura/CS440-Assignment1/README.md

-# How to use GitHub to contribute to this repositorys
+# How to use GitHub to contribute to this repository
 ## Cloning This Repository

 To clone a Github repository use the following command: